kapilfreeman/Java_Assignment/README.md

+#Java Assignment One
-This is the first assignments. you can find the code inside src folder.
+This is the first assignment.
+you can find the code inside src folder.